 Instructions

-- Heat large skillet or griddle at medium low and add coconut or vegetable oil.
+- Heat a large skillet or griddle to medium-low and add coconut or vegetable oil.
 Heat until a small bit of batter sizzles when added.
 Add a ⅓ cup of batter to the pan .
 If you are adding chocolate chips or nuts, sprinkle them on top.
-Cook slowly until the bubbles pop and bottom is slightly browned, 2-3 minutes.
+Cook slowly until the bubbles pop and the bottoms are slightly browned, 2-3 minutes.
 Flip and cook for an additional 2-3 minutes.

 - Place cooked pancakes on a wire rack in a 325º oven to stay warm until serving.